neuecc/ZeroFormatter/README.md

 ---
 Currently, No and I have no plans.
 Welcome to contribute port to other languages, I want to help your work!

-ZeroFormatter spec has three stages.
+ZeroFormatter spec has two stages + ex.

 * Stage1: All formats are eager-evaluation, does not support Extension Format.
 * Stage2: FixedSizeList, VariableSizeList and Object supports lazy-evaluation, does not support Extension Format.
-* StageEx: Supports C# Extension Format(LazyDictionary/LazyMultiDictionary).
+* StageEx: Supports C# Extension Format

 Author Info
 ---